 Established in 1984, the American Institute for Maghrib Studies (AIMS) is a private, non-profit educational organization that works to facilitate research in North Africa and encourage the free exchange of information between American and North African scholars.

 The Saharan Studies Association is a body of scholars with common interests in the Sahara-Sahel region of Africa.
 The SSA is affiliated with the North American African Studies Association (ASA).
 The SSA is directed by a volunteer board.
 The Association was formed at the ASA’s annual meeting in Seattle in November 1992, following a panel entitled ‘The Missing Link: the Sahara and African Studies’.

 MANSA was organized to increase and encourage communication between scholars interested in all topics of study involving the Mande peoples of West Africa, and the neighbors with whom they interact on a regular basis.
 A primary goal of MANSA has been to promote the participation of our West African colleagues.

-The Ghana Studies Council (GSC) is an organization of scholars based in Africa, the United States, Europe, and Asia, whose research interests focus on the peoples of the West African state of Ghana.
+The Ghana Studies Association is an organization of scholars based in Africa, the United States, Europe, and Asia, whose research interests focus on the peoples of the West African state of Ghana.
 It is an associate organization of the African Studies Association (ASA) of the USA.
 General membership meetings are held on the occasion of the annual gathering of the ASA.
-GSC also publishes a Newsletter, the latest issue of which can be accessed through the documents link below.
+Ghana Studies Association also publishes a Newsletter, the latest issue of which can be accessed through the documents link below.
 It also sponsors the publication of a peer-reviewed academic journal, Ghana Studies, which appears annually.